In order to operate across borders, organisations need a good understanding of the international business environment.

 emphasises quantitative analysis in examining the global business environment.

 Later you'll specialise your studies while continuing to develop crucial skills for independent learning and research.
-In the Spring Term you'll choose an option module to develop a deeper understanding of an area of international business and management.
-From the Summer Term you'll focus your efforts on a final 8,000-word dissertation.
+You'll choose an option module to develop a deeper understanding of an area of international business and management.
+You'll also focus your efforts on an 8,000-word (Applied) or 10,000-word (Academic) dissertation.

-In the Summer Term you'll initiate, design, and implement a substantial research project.
-You'll have three to four months to complete a 8,000-word dissertation based on your original research.
-Your dissertation is worth 60 credits.
+The dissertation requires you to initiate, design, and implement a substantial research project.
+You'll have three to four months to complete an 8,000-word (Applied) or 10,000-word (Academic) dissertation based on your original research.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.